 This position will sit in, and be supported by, the WWHS Health Promotion Team.
 The aim of health promotion is to maintain and improve the health of populations and reducing health inequities among population groups through the action areas articulated in the Ottawa Charter: building healthy public policy, creating supportive environments, strengthening community action, developing personal skills, and reorienting health services.

-Health promotion is a key component of the services provided by West Wimmera Health Service (WWHS), supported by dedicated health promotion funding from the Victorian Department of.
+Health promotion is a key component of the services provided by West Wimmera Health Service (WWHS), supported by dedicated health promotion funding from the Victorian Department of Health (DoH).
 As a major health service in the Wimmera, WWHS has a lead coordinating role to play in health promotion both within WWHS and through partnerships with other regional stakeholders.
 This is recognised in WWHS’ ongoing strategic planning, which commits WWHS to encouraging healthy lifestyles and improving awareness of health and risks, promoting prevention over treatment.

 Organisations within the Wimmera region recently came together to define key priority areas within which all health promotion efforts will be designed, namely healthy eating, physical activity, social connection and reduction of harm from tobacco.
 Additionally, there is agreement to include two lenses to the scope of our work: climate adaptation and equity and equality.
 These areas are subject to ongoing review as the organisational and regional strategic directions change in line with community need.